 To help you on your journey to build a budget gaming PC, we’ve put together one that comes in around $1,200.
-Sure, it will probably be out-dated by this time next year, as is the unfortunate nature of PC parts.
-At the time of writing, however, this is a decently specified gaming PC.
+Sure, it will probably be outdated by this time next year, as is the unfortunate nature of PC parts.

 Just keep in mind, this list only includes desktop case components.
 You’ll have to spend a little bit extra on peripherals and your OS.

-Underselling yourself when picking a graphics cards will harm your PC’s performance in the long run.
-If you want something that will last for awhile, we recommend picking up the Radeon RX 580.
-A decent price and good performance.
+Underselling yourself when picking a graphics card will harm your PC’s performance in the long run.
+If you want something that will last for a while, we recommend picking up the Radeon RX 580.
+You can usually pick it up for a decent price and has good performance for its price.

 As far as value for money goes, you can’t go past the MSI B450 Gaming Plus.
 It supports memory speeds up to DDR4-3466, SLI/Crossfire compatibility and M.2 support for quicker SSD compatibility.
 You can get cheaper AM4 socket motherboards, but the MSI model gives you plenty of features for the price.

 When it comes to memory, you want a quality DDR4 with a decent speed rating.
 The last thing you need is a memory strain on your CPU or GPU.
-The market for memory is pretty vast and prices vary a lot, but there are a lot of good choices out there.
+The market for memory is pretty vast and prices vary a lot, but there are a lot of good choices out there, like the Corsair Vengeance LPX.
 16GB is a good place to start, but you should keep an eye out on any deals on 32GB.